ameliayurkofsky/ameliayurkofsky/README.md

 - 👋 Hi, I’m @ameliayurkofsky
 - 👀 I’m a data scientist interested in product strategy, machine learning, and people analytics.
-My passion is finding the story within the data, and using those insights to drive action.
+My passion is finding stories within the data, bringing those insights to others, and working collaboratively to turn those insights into action.

 <!---
 ameliayurkofsky/ameliayurkofsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.